 The current capitol building is the third such building in the state’s history.
 Construction of the Italian Renaissance style structure was completed in 1888.
 Standing at an impressive 302 feet and five stories high, the structure is taller than the United States Capitol building and one of the tallest state capitols in the country.
 The building was officially opened and dedicated on April 1, 1888, which is San Jacinto Day.
 The holiday celebrates the Battle of San Jacinto, in which Texas defeated Mexico to win its independence.
 There are plenty of fun things to do in Austin Texas for everyone!

 You can find the perfect tour to sate your interests at the capitol.
 The general tours leave every thirty minutes and last thirty to forty-five minutes.
 Tours are provided by The Texas State Preservation Board.

 If specific details are what you crave, the capitol offers specially themed tours.
-Weekdays at 11:15 am, you can take The Women in Texas History Tour.
-If you prefer your history with a little more testosterone, you can take The Heroes of the Texas Revolution Tour, which is offered weekdays at 2:15 pm.
-If you are an art lover you can make a special request for an Early Texas Artist Tour, which educates visitor about the artwork around the capitol.
+Weekdays at 11:15 am, you can take the Women in Texas History Tour.
+If you prefer your history with a little more testosterone, you can take the Heroes of the Texas Revolution Tour, which is offered weekdays at 2:15 pm.
+If you are an art lover you can make a special request for an Early Texas Artist Tour, which educates visitors about the artwork around the capitol.
 This is definitely one of the best things to do in Austin!